Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/20 - Flip-flops, registers, and counters.md

 ![[T-Flip-Flop-Symbol.png]]

-Similar to D flip-flop BUT it flips its output on every clock edge if T=1.
+Similar to D flip-flop BUT it _flips_ its current state on every clock edge if T=1.
 If T=0, it retains its state.

+Especially useful for counters.

 Truth Table:
 | T | CLK | Q(next) | Comment |